YosefLab/Harreman/docs/user_guide/test_statistic_1.md

 $$ \hat{w}_{ij} = e^{-d_{ij}^2/\sigma_{i}^2} $$

-where $d_{ij}$ corresponds to the distance between two neighboring cells and $\sigma_{i}$ refers to the selected bandwidth for cell _i_, which by default is set to $K/3$, where _K_ represents the number of chosen neighbors in the K-nearest-neighbors (kNN) graph or the last neighbor at a distance smaller than _d_ micrometers, with the most appropriate values being between 50 and 200 micrometers to focus on local neighborhoods.
+where $d_{ij}$ corresponds to the distance between two neighboring cells and $\sigma_{i}$ refers to the selected bandwidth for cell _i_, which by default is set to $K/3$, where _K_ represents the number of chosen neighbors in the K-nearest-neighbors (kNN) graph or the number of neighbors at a distance smaller than _d_ micrometers, with the most appropriate values being between 50 and 200 micrometers to focus on local neighborhoods.
 An unweighted option is also available, where the value is 1 if two cells are neighbors and 0 otherwise.

 Weights are also normalized across cells to sum 1 for each cell (this is only done in the weighted case).